 Woolloomooloo, Harry’s and Garden Island

-Further on, Woolloomooloo is known for Finger Wharf, an old cargo dock that attracts a trendy clientele with fine dining, hip bars and water views on all sides.
-It also has the famous Harry Cafe De Wheels which has been serving customers for over 80 years.
+Then, they rode into the inner eastern suburb of Woolloomoolloo.
+It has the famous Harry Cafe De Wheels.
+Harry’s Café de Wheels has been serving customers for over 80 years.
 They make delicious pies, hotdogs and more.
 Lots of interesting photos are on the walls, mostly of famous celebrities who have visited over the years.
-They rode past Garden Island which is the location of a major Royal Australian Navy base.

 The Rocks